 Key indices further extended losses and hit fresh intraday low in afternoon trade.
 At 13:29 IST, the barometer index, the S&P BSE Sensex, was down 366.57 points or 0.93% at 39,085.50.
 The Nifty 50 index was down 111.25 points or 0.94% at 11,712.05.

 Trading for the day began on a negative note.
 Selling picked up pace as the session advanced.

 Among secondary barometers, the BSE Mid-Cap index was down 0.88%.
 The BSE Small-Cap index was down 0.91%.

-The market breadth, indicating the overall health of the market, was negative.
-On BSE, 1040 shares rose and 1275 shares fell.
-A total of 128 shares were unchanged.
+The market breadth was weak.
+On BSE, 630 shares advanced and 1712 shares declined.
+A total of 138 shares were unchanged.